 As for Brilliance, I was pleasantly surprised upon seeing outstanding reviews on the Internet.
 While I was put off by the lack of transparency in their certifications, I managed to gain a little hope as I went through reviews about Brilliance.

 Blue Nile offers shipping services all across the US.
-A worldwide shipping is not available though.
-Apart from shipping orders via FedEx across the US, Blue Nile also offers shipping to many countries such as Australia, Canada, China, Hong Kong, Japan, Macau, Mexico and many more countries in the European region.
+Worldwide shipping is not available, though.
+Besides shipping orders via FedEx across the US, Blue Nile also offers shipping to many countries, such as Australia, Canada, China, Hong Kong, Japan, Macau, Mexico, and many more countries in the European region.

-Similarly, Brilliance, being based in USA, offers shipping across all the states of America.
-In addition, they also provide shipping to countries which include Australia, Austria, Bahamas, Bahrain, Belgium, Canada, China, Denmark, Finland, Germany, Greece, Guam, Hong Kong, Ireland, Israel, Italy, Japan, Malaysia, Netherlands, New Zealand, Norway, Portugal, Puerto Rico, Saudi Arabia, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, United Arab Emirates, and UK etc.
+Similarly, Brilliance is based in the USA and offers shipping across all the states of America.
+In addition, they also provide shipping to countries which include Australia, Austria, Bahamas, Bahrain, Belgium, Canada, China, Denmark, Finland, Germany, Greece, Guam, Hong Kong, Ireland, Israel, Italy, Japan, Malaysia, Netherlands, New Zealand, Norway, Portugal, Puerto Rico, Saudi Arabia, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, United Arab Emirates, and the UK, etc.

-Blue Nile claims to offer free shipping on every order but I’m afraid that’s not exactly the case.
+The Blue Nile claims to offer free shipping on every order, but I’m afraid that’s not exactly the case.
 There are certain conditions.
-They offer a free FedEx ground shipping for all orders under $500.
+They offer free FedEx ground shipping for all orders under $500.

-If you want a 2 day delivery, then your order will be eligible for free shipping only if it ranges from $500-$1000.
+If you want a two-day delivery, then your order will be eligible for free shipping only if it ranges from $500-$1000.
 Similarly, a priority overnight service is free only for orders above $1000.

-International shipping to all these locations will include additional tax, custom, and duty charges.
+International shipping to all these locations will include additional tax, customs, and duty charges.

 Likewise, Brilliance also claims free shipping on every.
-However, if your order is under $250 then, you’ll get a UPS or FedEx Ground delivery.
-For orders worth $2000 and above a free UPS or FedEx Overnight shipping is offered.
+However, if your order is under $250, then you’ll get a UPS or FedEx Ground delivery.
+For orders worth $2000 and above, free UPS or FedEx Overnight shipping is offered.

-Blue Nile offers the typical return policy.
-You can return your order within 30 days in case, you don’t find it up to the mark.
-The return shipping costs for all their customers in Australia, Canada, and USA are covered by Blue Nile themselves which is a superb plus point for them.
+The Blue Nile offers the typical return policy.
+You can return your order within 30 days in case you don’t find it up to the mark.
+The return shipping costs for all their customers in Australia, Canada, and the USA are covered by the Blue Nile themselves, which is a superb plus point for them.
 For international customers, the cost will be calculated according to their location.

-Brilliance, on the other hand, also offers a 30 day return policy.
-However, I was disappointed when I found out that the 30 day period begins the very day your order is shipped.
-And that I believe is quite unfair to the customers especially when a delivery is delayed.
+Brilliance, on the other hand, also offers a 30-day return policy.
+However, I was disappointed when I found out that the 30-day period begins the very day your order is shipped.
+And that I believe pretty unfair to the customers, especially when a delivery is delayed.